Quuxplusone/blog/_posts/2025-08-30-sin-admitir-verbo-alguno-part-2.md

 </td><td>
 —Welcome, Alonso my frienigand.<br>
 —Señor Beltrán, good morniging.<br>
-How is it, friend, you've comigome<br>
+How is it, friend, you’ve comigome<br>
 so early this morning to schooligool?
 </td></tr>
 </table>